 National Velociraptor Awareness Day Activities

-Many museums, like the National History Museums, have dinosaur exhibits.
-Plan a trip to check out real fossils and the land of dinosaurs that still exist.
+Try the Natural History Museum in New York City or the La Brea Tar Pits in Los Angeles.
+Plan a trip to check out real fossils and the land of dinosaurs that still exists.

 Why We Love National Velociraptor Awareness Day

-Velociraptors are said to have lived around 70 million years ago, but we're always uncovering new remains.
-Velociraptor fossils have mostly been found in Mongolia and Chin, but the search continues throughout the world.
+Velociraptor fossils have surfaced in Mongolia and China but the search continues throughout the world.

 Raptors play a big role in all of the "Jurassic Park" movies.
 They're portrayed as cunningly smart villains.